Hot FM (Abuja)

 Hot 98.3 FM is a Nigerian radio station that broadcasts on the 98.3 FM frequency from Abuja, in Nigeria's Federal Capital Territory.
 It started broadcasting on March 1, 2005.

-Hot 98.3 FM is licensed to broadcast to the entire North Central Zone (middle belt region) of the country.
+Hot 98.3 FM is licensed to broadcast to the North Central zone (middle belt region) of the country.
 It broadcasts a mix of adult contemporary music and news/talk programming.

 History

 Hot FM was founded in January 2005.
 It is owned and operated by Spectrum Broadcasting Co.
 Nig Ltd.